 Cable Franchise Assistance and Telecommunication Infrastructure Siting Program

-The Association continues to partner with Local Government Services, LLC, to assist members with cable franchises, pole attachment agreements, and cellular and small cell antenna leases and ordinances.
+The Association partners with Local Government Services LLC, to assist members with cable franchises, pole attachment agreements, and cellular and small cell antenna leases and ordinances.
 This gives local governments access to the expertise required to negotiate benefits and services with reasonable terms.
 Staff Contact: Eric Budds